-Pending permission of the instructor, students may audit courses, or enroll in them without receiving credit.
+Pending permission of the instructor and the Dean(s) of the School(s) for the class, students may audit courses, or enroll in them without receiving credit.
 They are not obligated to write papers or take examinations; they are expected to attend class regularly and to complete all reading assignments.
 If auditing students do not prepare the assignments, instructors have the right to bar them from attending class.

 Students who audit courses pay full registration and tuition fees for the courses they audit.
-A grade of "AU" will be recorded for auditors who meet regular attendance requirements; otherwise, the grade of

-"W" will be recorded.
+A grade of "AU" will be recorded for auditors who meet regular attendance requirements; otherwise, the grade of "W" will be recorded.
 Students who are admitted to the university and are enrolled in courses for credit may audit additional courses.
 Students who meet the academic requirements of the various schools of the university, but have not formally applied for admission, may request permission to enroll from the instructor of the course to be audited.